Teja77/LiminalRepo_Working/Liminal/README.md

 Alternatively, you can just restart your machine.

-After setting up the project in play mode you will see 3 Chakras which upon clicking will simulate environment changes
+After setting up the project in play mode you will see 3 Chakras which upon clicking will simulate environment changes.

 some environment changes might be subtle.

-enjoy....
+Enjoy....